Back to Page

 A human brain processes images 60% faster than text.

-Humans are visually wired creatures, in simple language – lazy.
-Your shoppers might not even bother to read your information-packed description, but they will definitely view each and every image you upload.
-If your Amazon product photography isn’t compelling enough, they won’t hesitate to jump on your competitor’s listings.
+Humans are visually wired creatures, in simple language - lazy.
+Your shoppers might not even bother to read your information-packed description, but they will view every image you upload.
+If your Amazon product photography isn’t compelling enough, they won't hesitate to jump on your competitor's listings.
 That is why taking the time to ensure that your images are optimized is worth it.
 But creating images for your Amazon store is easier said than done.
-Amazon has a long list of requirements and if you aren’t familiar with their standards, your product could end up being stranded or, worst, suspended.
+Amazon has a long list of requirements and if you aren't familiar with their standards, your product could end up being stranded or, worse, suspended.

-There are basically two types of images on Amazon (actually, there are many more, but to make things simpler, let’s separate them into two categories.): main image and secondary image.
-The main image is the hero image, which shows your product on white background.
+There are two types of images on Amazon (actually, there are many more, but to make things simpler, let's separate them into two categories.): main image and secondary image.
+The main image is the hero image, which shows your product on a white background.
 Secondary images include all other images.
 You can be as creative as you want to be with your secondary images.
 The sole purpose of your main image is to increase your click-through-rates and secondary images impact your conversion rates.
 In this blog post, we will get to know the requirements for creating images on Amazon and the best practices to get it right.

 Step 1: Get 'em on your detail page with a clear, concise main image

 When a shopper searches for a product, they are flooded with dozens of products, but they view the product detail pages of only a handful.
 Apart from reviews and prime labels, your main image significantly affects their decisions.
 Creating the main image can be tricky.
-You can want to impress your shoppers, but you also don’t want to upset Amazon.
-The retail giant has quite a few rules when it comes to main/hero image.
-Here is a cheat sheet that highlights only the important stuff you need to know.
+You can want to impress your shoppers, but you also don't want to upset Amazon.
+The retail giant has quite a few rules when it comes to the main/hero image.

 Requirements for the main image: